By: Marilyn L. Davis

 However, sometimes, an opportunity is only a matter of perspective.
 Whether this story is true or not, it illustrates my point perfectly.
 “There is a funny story I always tell my students…when I came for the first time to the US.
 I didn’t speak English (Only Spanish) & I saw on every door the word “exit,” which in Spanish means Success = Exito.
 And then I said:” No wonder Americans are winners, every door, they take leads to success” ~smile :).” ― Pablo

 Missed Opportunities in our Use and our Recovery

-When you have a choice between two alternative options, there is conflict because you can’t take advantage of both.
-However, the disappointment is short-lived if you can simply postpone the other opportunity because you still have that choice.
+When you choose between two alternative options, there is conflict because you can’t take advantage of both.
+However, the disappointment is short-lived if you can postpone the other opportunity because you still have that choice.